 What we believe

-We stand in a strong tradition of Christian belief which is simply expressed in The Apostle's Creed; one of the earliest and most widely held statements of doctrine in the church.
+We stand in a strong tradition of Christian belief which is simply expressed in The Apostle's Creed and Nicene Creed; two of the earliest and most widely held statements of doctrine in the church.

 To go a bit deeper - we are a Gospel-centered family who believe that God has revealed himself through his written Word, the Scriptures, and his incarnate Word, Jesus Christ.
 The best way to discover how these beliefs shape the life of our church is to come get to know us!